 (Avenida Teresa de Calcuta 12, Getafe// Commuter line train Las Margaritas-Universidad+10 minute walk)

 To the south of Madrid, less than an hour away from the city center, is the home of another competitor for this year’s La Liga title.
 Getafe football club will start this season with one its finest years in its history under its belt.They’re onto something!

 Heading down to a Getafe match is certainly a golden opportunity to escape the bright lights and masses of tourists in the center and to see some of the top clubs in La Liga battle it out, or even to enjoy a night of good old European football.

 (Calle Arquitectura s/n, Leganés // Commuter line train from Zarzquemada+10 minute walk)

 Leganés is the neighboring (and rival) team to the previously mentioned Getafe!
-This local club will face its third season with determination.
 The city of Leganés is on the outskirts of Madrid, also half an hour by train from the center.
 Its football team continues to amaze everyone with its efforts and motivation, throwing itself completely into the league with hard work and hopeful hearts.
 And they do all this with one of the tightest budgets in the entire tournament.